oktadev/okta-blog/_source/_posts/2022-04-21-jhipster-k8s-azure.md

 ## Configure Kubernetes for Okta OAuth and Cosmos DB

 The Kubernetes files in the `k8s` directory were created with the JHipster Kubernetes sub-generator ([see the docs for info](https://www.jhipster.tech/kubernetes/)).
-To see how the original project was generated, take a look at [Matt Raible's tutorial](https://developer.okta.com/blog/2021/06/01/kubernetes-spring-boot-jhipster).
+To see how the original project was generated, take a look at [Matt Raible's JHipster and Kubernetes tutorial](https://developer.okta.com/blog/2021/06/01/kubernetes-spring-boot-jhipster).
 As outlined above, these files were modified to work with Azure Cosmos DB instead of MongoDB in a Kubernetes pod (which is what the sub-generator assumes).

 Configure Spring OAuth in the Kubernetes pod by updating `k8s/registry-k8s/application-configmap.yml`.
 You can use the same values you used above in the Docker Compose section, in `docker-compose/central-server-config/application.yml`.